Takahiro-Onizuka/RBGGM-gamma/README.md

 This repository provides R code implementing the weighted Bayesian bootstrap (WBB) for robust Bayesian Gaussian graphical model (RBGGM), as proposed by the following paper.

 Onizuka.
 T. and Hashimoto.
-S. (2023), Robust Bayesian graphical modeling using \gamma-divergence.
+S. (2023), Robust Bayesian graphical modeling using $\gamma$-divergence.

 The repository includes the following files.